-RMAA’s event modifictions and policies to keep you safe and still provide a fun, inclusive, and meaningful convention experience.
+RMAA’s event modifictions and policies to provide a fun, inclusive, and meaningful convention experience.

 The Rocky Mountain Anime Assoctiation (RMAA) Board of Directors have been meeting regularly and keeping close watch on the evolving public health situation since the COVID-19 pandmeic began.
 This situation is unprecedented.

 As our Labor Day event, NDK, approaches, we have made the following changes to create a safer convention environment for our Attendees, Staff, and Volunteers.
 These changes are pending State, Local, and Venue requirements that may chage at any time.

 Please keep in mind that Colorado’s Governor may issue orders that can yet result in the cancellation of our event by September.
 Please check this site for our current status and updates on other changes we may have to implement along the way.
 Things can change quickly, but we will do our best to keep you informed.
 We ask for your patience and cooperation; these procedures are new to all of us!

 Due to the increasing rates of transmission, and the increasing risks of the new COVID-19 variants, the Rocky Mountain Anime Association (RMAA) Board of Directors is hereby enforcing a MASK REQUIREMENT for all of its upcoming events (NDK, NDK NYE) through 2021.
 This policy will be changed or cancelled as the ongoing pandemic conditions evolve and CDC/Venue/TriCounty Health/State guidance or public health orders update going forward.
 Written notice will be given for any future changes to this policy.